This post may contain affiliate links. Read the full disclosure here.

 Summer Rayne Oakes has a whole video on fertilising that I suggest you watch if it’s something you either struggle with or have never done before.

-I also have a post on fertilising plants here, that’s easiesr to digest than Summer’s 40 minute video, but obvs not as in-depth.
+I also have a post on fertilising plants here, that’s easier to digest than Summer’s 40-minute video, but obvs not as in-depth.

 If you live in the UK and you need yourself a fast-growing plant, get yourself a Tradescantia Zebria.

-The best way to make plants grow quickly is to not neglect them.
-TRUE STORY.
+The best way to make plants grow quickly is to not neglect them and ensure the holy trinity of light, water, and humidity is in place.